-Out now in ebook.
+Out now in ebook, paperback and in KU.
 Published in paperback 1st October 2019.

 When Captain Pendleton needs an emergency fiancée, who better to turn to than his male best friend?
 After all, for Amadeo Orsini, life’s one long, happy drag!